Dillon Radunz: Tennessee Titans

 Radunz was drafted by the Tennessee Titans in the second round, 53rd overall, in the 2021 NFL draft.
 On May 13, Radunz signed his four-year rookie contract with Tennessee.
 He made his first career start at left tackle in Week 16 in place of an injured Taylor Lewan.
 He appeared in 12 games during the 2021 season.

 Radunz entered the 2022 season as a backup guard behind Aaron Brewer and Nate Davis.
 He appeared in 11 games at both guard spots due to injuries, and made four total starts.
 He was placed on injured reserve with a torn ACL on December 22, 2022.

 Radunz played 16 games with 11 starts for the 2023 season.

 Coming into the 2024 season, Radunz was named the starting right guard.
 He left the Week 1 matchup early, against the Chicago Bears, with a bruised rib.
 Through his first six games, Radunz allowed one sack, and committed two penalties.
 Radunz finished the season with 15 starts, missing two games due to injury.

 New Orleans Saints

 On March 24, 2025, Radunz signed with the New Orleans Saints on a one-year contract.
+He played in 15 games for New Orleans (including 10 starts) at left guard.